electricimp/Usb/docs/HIDDriverGuide.md

 ##### constructor(parent)

-New collection is always created as part of a collection path and thus should receive the previous element in the chain as an argument.
-If this is a new path being created, `null` should be passed as an argument.
+A new collection is always created as part of a collection path and thus should receive the previous element in the chain as an argument.
+If a new path is created, `null` should be passed as an argument.

 ##### print(stream)

-Debug function, prints the report data to the specified function `stream`, for example `server.log`.
+Debug function, prints the report data to the specified function `stream`, for example, `server.log`.